adithyas56/versa/README.md

     I --> J[Consolidate: label the<br/>session's order-of-moves]
     J --> K[(thinking_style_candidates)]
     K -.->|after many confirmed<br/>independent sessions| E
+    style R fill:#1f6f3d,stroke:#7ba05b,stroke-width:3px,color:#ffffff
+    style E fill:#7a3410,stroke:#c2410c,color:#ffffff
+    style H fill:#2b4a6f,stroke:#5b7fa6,color:#ffffff
 ```

-On every answer-producing turn, Versa retrieves this learner's evidence-backed memories from **Moss** — a low-latency semantic index loaded locally in the app process — and injects them into the answer prompt.
-Postgres stays the durable source of truth; Moss is the hot-path retrieval runtime, and its measured retrieval latency is shown live in the UI (see [BENCHMARKS.md](BENCHMARKS.md)).
+**Where Moss fits (⚡ the green node above).** On every answer-producing turn, Versa asks **Moss** for this learner's relevant memories and injects them into the Gemini prompt (`R → FinalAnswer`).
+Moss holds the learner-memory index **loaded locally in the app process** and does the **embedding + semantic search in-process in ~2 ms** — no separate vector database, no per-query network round-trip.
+That measured retrieval latency is shown live in the UI.
+This is Versa's core "Zero Latency" advantage: memory-aware personalization on every turn without slowing the conversation.

+> **Note — two different search steps, only one is Moss.** The `EmbedAndSearchFacts` node (`M`) is a legacy **pgvector** *pre-check* that decides whether a past resolution lets Versa skip re-asking — it does **not** generate the answer. **Moss** is the separate `R` node: the fast semantic retrieval that feeds learner-memory context into `FinalAnswer`.
+When the demo/UI shows a `~2 ms` retrieval panel, that is the Moss (`R`) step.

+Postgres stays the durable source of truth; Moss is the hot-path retrieval runtime (see [BENCHMARKS.md](BENCHMARKS.md)).
 With no Moss credentials the same path runs against an in-process stub engine (offline, deterministic, free), so nothing about the product depends on a key being present to develop or test.

 A single reasoning mode is live: `minimal_branch` (`ReasoningMode.DISAMBIGUATE`).
 At most three LLM calls fully resolve one exchange — an ambiguity assessment, one clickable option per interpretation, and a final answer once the student has resolved which reading they meant.
 A plain-LLM `BASELINE` mode also exists as the measurement control.